JDot555/C-Chronicles-The-Quest-for-Quantum-Code/README.md

 ## Things to Keep in Mind:

-1. **Single Integer Input**:
+1. **Single Integer **:
-   If there is only one integer to input, you will always use "i" as the integer.
+   If there is only one integer to take, you will always use "i" as the integer.

-2. **Two Integers Input**:
+2. **Two Integers **:
-   If there are two integers, they will be "i" and "j".
+   If there are two integers to take, they will be "i" and "j".
 The game will specify which integer to use.

 3. **Code Writing**:
    You don’t need to write all of the code.
 Just start writing the answers.